About our Organisation:

 - Involve young people in decisions about their Outcome Placement Plan and risk assessments, in order to maximise their choices, giving due consideration to their wishes and feelings.

 - Sharing of information, via handovers, meetings, liaising with families and placing authorities and any other agencies involved in the support of the young people placed.

 Applicants will ideally possess the following personal skills:

-- Have a flexible approach to the task and resilience under pressure.
+- Be able to demonstrate a flexible approach to the task in hand and think outside the box.

 "Office Assistant jobs in London"